 9- Video Camera

-By extending your ingoing inspection agenda by including a 10-minute walk-through video of the property will have a great impression with landlords in the listing appraisal.
+Extending your ingoing inspection agenda by including a 10-minute walk-through video of the property will have a great impression with landlords in the listing appraisal.
 By showing them what you do (have a presentation page in your listing kit with a photo of a property manager holding a video camera) and promoting the benefits of added video footage as well as digital photos and a detailed written inspection report when a new tenant takes possession, this all contributes to the ‘impress factor’.
 Make a big deal of the issue to the client and they will perceive it to be a big deal, plus it makes you look so much better over your competition that thinks they do not need it!
 If the boss thinks a video camera is not necessary and too expensive, a second-hand video camera will be probably cost over $500.
 You can even get low-cost video cameras with internet video resolution called ‘Flip-Video Camera’ for approx $200- $300.
 In comparison to the potential of $1000 to $1500 each new property management will bring into the company, you only need to get one new property over the line using this technique to justify it!

 10- Landlord Follow Up

-Just following up landlords after a rental appraisal will make you stand out a mile away!
+Just following up with landlords after a rental appraisal will make you stand out a mile away!
 The point is that no one follows up!
 The fact you have gone to the trouble of phoning them and asking how they went with their decision after their enquiry or following up after a listing presentation appointment with you will make you stand out as a person that wants their business!

 Again, being different and doing things differently will get a different result.
 Too many property managers all look the same, and ‘bleet’ the same message.